-- 20.2 SCHOOL RESOURCE OFFICER (SRO) STIPEND-ASSIGNMENT PAY-Employees assigned and acting as a School Resource Officer by the Chief of Police to the following assignment(s) shall receive a stipendan incentive of three percent (3%) of their regular rate of pay. base rate of pay.
-Employees may only be acting in one (1) assignment at a time.
-The following assignments are currently considered eligible for this premium:
+- 20.2 SCHOOL RESOURCE OFFICER (SRO) STIPEND Employees assigned and acting as a School Resource Officer by the Chief of Police shall receive a stipend of three percent (3%) of their regular rate of pay.

-- School Resource Officer (SRO)

-- Tactical Response Team (TRT)

-- 20.2.1 SPECIAL ASSIGNMENT PAY Employees who are shall be paid a premium of 3.0% above their base rate of pay for hours assigned and acting in theira special assignment (as determined by the Police Chief) shall be paid a premium of 3.0% above their regular rate of pay.).
+- 20.3 SPECIAL ASSIGNMENT PAY Employees who are assigned and acting in their special assignment (as determined by the Police Chief) shall be paid a premium of 3.0% above their regular rate of pay.
 Employees may only be acting in one special assignment at a time.
 The Police Chief may add additional Special Assignments based on the needs of the department.
 The following assignments are currently considered as eligible for a premium:

+- Drug Awareness Resistance Education (DARE)

 - Drug Recognition Expert (DRE)

 - Language Certification

 - FAA licensed sUAS Pilot

-- Weapons Instructor to include Less Lethal Instructor
+- Weapons Instructor

-- -- Tactical Response Team
+- Tactical Response Team

 - Defensive Tactics Instructor

 - EVOC Instructor

 - Hostage/crisis negotiator

-- 20.3 LANGUAGE PAY Employees that have documented fluency in Russian, Ukrainian, Spanish, Cantonese, Mandarin-or, Vietnamese and/or American Sign Language (ASL) shall be paid a premium of 31.0% above their regular base rate of pay and may be asked to assist in instances their communication skills would be helpful.
-An Employee shall be paid a maximum premium of 2.0% above their base rate of pay when they have documented fluency in two or more foreign languages as noted above in this section.
-NOTE: The City and Guild will work to together to find a third party to verify a conversational level of fluency before this premium is eligible.
-Verification of conversational fluency may be required not more than every two years to continue earning the Language Certification premium.

-- 20.4 FIELD TRAINING OFFICER STIPEND Employees assigned and acting as a Field Training Officer (FTO) by the Chief of Police for a regular shift shall receive an additional hour incentive pay equivalent to one and one-half (11⁄2) hours of compensation at the Employee's regular Overtime rate employee's regular rate of pay for each shift assigned as FTO. - 20.5 LONGEVITY Longevity pay shall be added to the Employee's base pay according the following schedule:
+20.4 FIELD TRAINING OFFICER STIPEND - Employees assigned and acting as a Field Training Officer by the Chief of Police for a regular shift shall receive an additional hour of compensation at the Employee's regular Overtime rate.